faasm/faasm/docs/local_dev.md

 sudo pip3 install invoke
 ```

+If you want to tweak things yourself, look inside the `local_dev.yml` playbook to see what's required.

 ### Protobuf

 Faasm depends on protobuf which should be installed with the playbook described above.